microsoft/rushjs.io-website/pages/configs/rush_json.md

     //    * NOTE: "versionPolicyName" and "shouldPublish" are alternatives; you cannot specify them both.
     //    */
     //   // "shouldPublish": false,
     //
     //   /**
+    //    * Facilitates postprocessing of a project's files prior to publishing.
+    //    *
+    //    * If specified, the "publishFolder" is the relative path to a subfolder of the project folder.
+    //    * The "rush publish" command will publish the subfolder instead of the project folder.
+The subfolder
+    //    * must contain its own package.json file, which is typically a build output.
+    //    */
+    //   // "publishFolder": "temp/publish",
+    //
+    //   /**
     //    * An optional version policy associated with the project.
 Version policies are defined